This post may contain affiliate links. Please read our privacy policy.

 Table of Contents

 Swordfish has been popular in the U.S. for a long time, partly because of its steak-like texture and its lack of “fishiness.”
-It’s mild, so a good blank canvas, and it takes well to strong flavors.
-But you can also make it very simply and serve it on its own, or pair it with a sauce, like the roasted pepper one below.
-Also, think about giving it a drizzle of Easy Lemon Butter Sauce to finish.
+It’s mildly flavored, a good blank canvas, but it takes well to strong flavors.
+You can make it very simply and serve it on its own, or pair it with a sauce, like the roasted pepper one below, or perhaps a Chimichurri Sauce or a dollop of Herbed Mayonnaise.
+Also, think about giving it a drizzle of Lemon Butter to finish.

-Grilled Swordfish: Meaty, firm, dense, swordfish – very simply marinated – grills up like a dream.
+Grilled Swordfish: Meaty, firm, mild swordfish – very simply marinated – grills up like a dream.
 Try it with this beautiful silky roasted red pepper sauce!

 You should first give it the smell test — yes, it will smell like fish, but it shouldn’t smell “fishy.”
 Then look for color: swordfish can be pale ivory to slightly pink.
-There are some dark spots that run through a swordfish, and most steaks will have a bit of the darker color, but just look for a more reddish tone in the dark spots.
+There are some dark spots that run through a swordfish, and most steaks will have a bit of a darker color.
+Just look for a more reddish tone in the dark spots.
 Avoid any fish that has overtones of a dull brownish hue.
-Look for moist fish steaks, not dry, and if you are buying it at a fishmonger, it should be laid out on clean ice.
+Look for moist fish steaks, not dry, and if you are buying it at a fishmonger, the steaks should be laid out on clean ice.

 You can also purchase frozen fish from a reputable online purveyor.
 Freshness is simply key in preparing any seafood or fish dish.